jameslairdsmith/customiser/tests/testthat/_snaps/customiser.md

     ".Rprofile" already exists.
     Do you want to set `allow_overwrite: TRUE`?

-# cannot overwrite existing file if allowed
+# can overwrite existing file if allowed

     Code
       readLines(out)